kevinmatthes/fortran2018-asymptote/changelog.d/feature:write-method.rst

 - declare type for Asymptote drawings

-- define formatted writing logic for Asymptote drawings
+- define constructor for new Asymptote drawings

+- define export logic to create an Asymptote source file from a given drawing

+- define getter method for drawing name

-- define setter for drawing name
+- define setter method for drawing name

+- define submodule for Asymptote drawing logic